verlab/GeobitNonrigidDescriptor_ICCV_2019/README.md

 ## Local Installation Alternative

+The install steps were tested on Ubuntu 16.04.
 Please follow the following steps to install all required libriaries and to compile the descriptor code:

 - Install Dependencies